Information-Theoretic Privacy in Distributed Average Consensus: Introduction

-While privacy can often be achieved by relying on generic completeness theorems for (information-theoretic) secure multi-party computation~\cite{ben1988completeness,chaum1988multiparty,Goldreich04}, those results do not immediately apply to our setting because they assume a complete network with a dedicated communication channel between each pair of agents.
-In contrast, we are interested in algorithms that can be used regardless of the underlying network topology.
-There are few results in that setting.
-Garay et al.~\cite{garay2008almost} studied secure computation in incomplete networks, and showed that arbitrary functions can be computed with information-theoretic privacy against $t$ colluding semi-honest agents so long as the communication network is $(t+1)$-connected.
-However, their work relies on protocols for secure message transmission~\cite{dolev1993perfectly} that emulate pairwise channels between every pair of agents over an incomplete network.
+While privacy can often be achieved by relying on generic completeness theorems for information-theoretic {\bf secure multi-party computation (MPC)}~\cite{ben1988completeness,chaum1988multiparty,Goldreich04}, those results however assume a complete network.
+There are few results in MPC for incomplete networks.
+Garay et al.~\cite{garay2008almost} studied secure computation in incomplete networks, and showed that arbitrary functions can be computed with information-theoretic privacy against $t$ colluding passive adversarial agents so long as the communication network is $(t+1)$-connected.
+However, their work relies on protocols for secure message transmission~\cite{dolev1993perfectly} to emulate pairwise private channels between every pair of agents.
 In addition to incurring a significant cost in terms of round- and message-complexity, relying on secure message transmission also requires the agents to have complete knowledge of the network topology.
-The protocol we propose here adds minimal cost to existing distributed average consensus protocols, and only requires agents to be aware of their neighbors.
-It is nevertheless interesting to observe that our results also require $(t+1)$-connectivity in order to guarantee privacy against arbitrary subsets of $t$ colluding agents.
+Our protocol adds minimal cost to existing distributed average consensus algorithms, and only requires agents to be aware of their neighbors.
+It is nevertheless interesting to note that our results also require $(t+1)$-connectivity to guarantee privacy against arbitrary subsets of $t$ colluding agents.\\

-There have been proposals~\cite{huang2012differentially, nozari2017differentially} for achieving differential privacy by having agents add independent local noise to intermediate values (also referred as states) computed during an execution of a distributed average consensus protocol.
-As the added noise is independent, it induces a loss in accuracy~\cite{braca2016learning, nozari2017differentially}; i.e., the agents are only able to compute an \emph{approximation} of the true average (rather than the exact average), and there is an inherent trade-off between privacy and the achievable accuracy.